Mandla7784/MANDYO434_WFC_Group_B-MandlaDyonase_DJS02-main/README.md

 ### Scenario: Dividing numbers result in a decimal number

-- GIVEN that the submit button is pressed
+- when the submit button is pressed
 - WHEN 20 is entered into the first input
 - AND 3 is entered into the second input
-- THEN the number 6 with no decimal should be shown
+- the results is 6 no decimals

 ### Scenario: Validation when values are missing